 It seems like everyone claims to be an expert about an actor’s resume.
 The internet is littered with articles about the do’s and don’ts sure to guarantee a resume that stands out from the crowd.
 But honestly, I don’t believe a lot of them.
 Now, of course, it’s not all hogwash.
-I have found some common denominators– especially when it concerns what not to do– but in the process, I have also discovered my own process.
+I have found some common denominators– especially when it concerns what not to do.
+But in the process, I have also discovered my own truth.

 In my quest to figure out why my resume was garbage, I stumbled across a Backstage article fervently titled: “8 Things to NOT Do With Your Acting Resume” by Secret Agent Man.
 “DON’T use a paper clip to attach the resume to your headshot…DON’T forget to include your contact information…DON’T use the metric system.”
 So far, so basic, right?
 I mean, I don’t even know how to use the metric system so I would never think to list my height as 85 centimeters (I’m sure this measurement is completely off).
 Anyway, I think most actor’s would agree with these things as universally correct across the board.